KEXP: Expansion as KEXP and Experience Music Project affiliation (2001–2011)

 Over the next several years, KEXP grew considerably and brought in much more money.
 In 2002, the EMP financed 52 percent of KEXP's budget; it was self-reliant by 2006, when it brought in $3.3 million in revenue.
 In 2001, UW engineers invented CD players that could retrieve song metadata from the internet to build a real-time playlist.
 The next year, the station started offering a rolling archive of its last two weeks of programming, later adding an archive of past in-studio performances.
 The station's streaming audience was growing and becoming more geographically diverse.
 From 2004 to 2005, weekly online listenership jumped from 26,000 to 50,000.
 A map in KEXP's studios, filled with yellow pins for listeners around the world, sprouted pins in places as far from Seattle as Tokyo, London, Mongolia, and Antarctica.

 Since 2001, KEXP has been affiliated with NPR, although the station only plays music and does not carry any NPR news programming.
 The station's NPR affiliation coincided with the 2001 creation of the Copyright Arbitration Royalty Panel (CARP), which would eventually issue a new rule mandating smaller internet broadcasters to pay $0.14 in royalty fees per listener per song.
 Due to its new NPR affiliation, KEXP was exempt from the higher fees imposed by the CARP ruling.

 KEXP-FM is broadcast from a transmitter site on East Madison Street, in Seattle's Capitol Hill neighborhood.

 KEXP also added a terrestrial signal in Western Washington for a time.
 In 2004, KBTC, the radio station at Bates Technical College in Tacoma, was sold to Public Radio Capital for $5 million; the EMP then leased it under the call letters KXOT to expand KEXP's signal.
 This agreement proved a strain on KEXP's finances to the point where there was a possibility in late 2004 that the station would not make payroll; a 2005 article in Seattle Weekly revealed that several staffers had counseled Mara against entering into the pact.
-The Tacoma simulcast agreement was wound down in March 2006 because the EMP was ceasing to underwrite KEXP's losses; that same year, KEXP increased its effective radiated power to its present 4,700 watts that year.
+The Tacoma simulcast agreement was wound down in March 2006 because the EMP was ceasing to underwrite KEXP's losses; that same year, KEXP increased its effective radiated power to its present 4,700 watts.